svirmasalo/documentation/content/applications/finance/payment_providers.rst

 If your payment provider supports this feature, customers can use the **Google Pay** and **Apple Pay** buttons to pay their eCommerce orders in one click without filling the contact form.
-Using one of those buttons, they'll go straight from the cart to the confirmation page, stopping by the payment form of Google or Apple to validate the payment.
+Using one of those buttons, customers go straight from the cart to the confirmation page, stopping by the payment form of Google or Apple to validate the payment.

 Enable this feature by navigating to the :guilabel:`Configuration` tab from your payment provider